eyedeekay/sam-forwarder/README.md

 their own projects.
 An i2p-native static site generator in the style of jekyll (but in go) could be cool.

-Haha.
-Well shit.
-I migrated colluding\_sites\_attack to auto-configure using the forwarder and the X-I2p-Dest* headers aren't passed through.
-Implies some interesting arrangements, but also makes colluding\_sites\_attack useless in it's present state.
-I mean I know what I did with si-i2p-plugin works, so it's not that important.
-I'll have to look for a way to make this behavior configurable though.
-On a related note, I finally know the difference between http tunnels and server tunnels.

 It would be really awesome if I could make this run on Android.
 So I'll make that happen eventually.